DartisXUI/kakusei-2-packwiz-galaxy-gates-map/README.md

    The best solution to this, is to create a new instance of Kakusei 2.
 5. Launch the game as usual.
-6. As you explore, you'll find Loot Chests containing "Tome of the Ancients", which have 8 random Gate Addresses across the Galaxy (from the Overworld, The Nether & The End and most Advanced Rocketry Worlds).
+6. As you explore, you'll find Loot Chests containing "Tome of the Ancients", which have a number of random Gate Addresses from across the Galaxy (from the Overworld, The Nether & The End and most Advanced Rocketry Worlds).
-7. Will you venture into the unknown and brave the dangers of airless Moons and Inferno Planets?
+7. Will you venture into the unknown and brave the dangers of Airless Moons and Inferno Planets?